soobinrho/deploy-nsustain.com/README.md

 # ---------------------------------------------------------------------
 # 7. Useful workflows.
 # ---------------------------------------------------------------------
+# How to update all git submodules.
+git submodule update --rebase --remote

 # How to kill Stunnel for debugging purposes.
 sudo kill $(pgrep stunnel)